Freedom

 Frédéric Bastiat, The Law |

-"Justice is a cardinal virtue that renders
+"Justice is a cardinal

-to another what rightfully belongs to him.
+rightfully belongs to him.
+It is the ideal

-It is the ideal of man, the rule of conduct
+of man, the rule of conduct given to

-given to mankind.
-By necessity of nature man
+mankind.
+By necessity of nature man has

-has certain rights, or claims in justice,
+certain rights, or claims in justice,

 which are moral and lawful to possess or